 Oral dosing with omeprazole once daily provides for rapid and effective inhibition of daytime and night-time gastric acid secretion with maximum effect being achieved within 4 days of treatment.
-In a reported study, with omeprazole 20 mg, a mean decrease of at least 80% in 24-hour intragastric acidity is then maintained in duodenal ulcer patients, with the mean decrease in peak acid output after pentagastrin stimulation being about 70% 24 hours after dosing.

-Oral dosing with omeprazole 20 mg maintains an intragastric pH of \ge 3 for a mean time of 17 hours of the 24-hour period in duodenal ulcer patients.
+With omeprazole 20 mg, a mean decrease of at least 80% in 24-hour intragastric acidity is then maintained in duodenal ulcer patients, with the mean decrease in peak acid output after pentagastrin stimulation being about 70% 24 hours after dosing.
+Oral dosing with omeprazole 20 mg maintains an intragastric pH of \geq 3 for a mean time of 17 hours of the 24-hour period in duodenal ulcer patients.